fredgrott/GWSAndroidGradle/README.md

    NOT SAFE for public repos, if you need with public repos you should change it to something reading from the command line as system.property that way you can still execute it on CI servers.

+AndroidTest:

+   Implemented system animations disable during testing via my own library of classes and the gradle build script tasks and the AndroidManifest.xml files in androidTest.

+Travis CI:

+   no-boot-anim fails on api-23 images so the travis CI stuff needs to not have used as a before script command.

 Usage